Social Engineering & IT Security: What Businesses Need To Know

 There are few places where power is abused more dangerously than in the cyber crime industry.
 According to “The Economic Impact of Cybercrime: No Slowing Down,” a report published by McAfee in 2019, the cost to the global economy could be as high as $600 billion a year.

 How should your business enlist in the global fight against cyber crime?
-As always, it is important to ensure you’re using the right combination of hardware and software to keep illicit software (malware) from being transmitted to your company’s network – but there is a new threat, and that threat is you.
+As always, it is vital to ensure you’re using the right combination of hardware and software to keep illicit software (malware) from being transmitted to your company’s network – but there is another threat, and that threat is you.

 The Threat of Social Engineering